 4. New designs

-Beyond new paint and various animal-annoying devices, tweaking the structure of wind turbines could greatly reduce the risk they pose to birds and bats.
-Engineers have come up with a wide array of wildlife-friendly designs in recent years, including some that barely resemble a traditional wind turbine.
+Beyond new paint and scary lights, tweaking the structure of wind turbines could greatly reduce the risk they pose to birds and bats.
+Engineers have come up with a wide array of wildlife-friendly designs in recent years, ranging from slight modifications to overhauls that barely resemble a traditional wind turbine.

-Atelier DNA's Windstalk, for example, doesn't even use spinning blades — it's designed to harness wind energy via the swaying of giant, cattail-like poles (pictured above).
-Other alternative wind-catching techniques include vertical-axis turbines, sail-like wind dams," high-flying energy kites and a helium-filled blimp that would fly 1,000 feet high, placing it above most birds and bats.
+And then there are the more dramatic reinventions.
+A concept known as Windstalk, for example, doesn't even use spinning blades.
+Developed by New York design firm Atelier DNA, it's meant to harness wind energy with giant, cattail-like poles that mimic "the wind sways a field of wheat, or reeds in a marsh."
+Other alternatives include vertical-axis turbines, sail-like wind dams, high-flying energy kites and a helium-filled blimp that would fly 1,000 feet high, placing it above most birds and bats.

 5. Radar and GPS

-Weather radar often picks up more than weather — last month, for example, a bizarre "cloud" over St. Louis turned out to be millions of migrating monarch butterflies.
+Weather radar often picks up more than weather.
+In the image above, for example, National Weather Service radar detected a huge crowd of bats flying at sunset over central Texas in June 2009.
 If wind farms have quick access to high-quality radar images like those, they could shut off their turbines to let flocks fly through.

 Identifying animals from radar isn't always easy, especially for small bats and songbirds, but it's getting better.
-In Texas, the country's top wind-energy state, some coastal wind farms have used radar for years to protect migrating birds.
-And the MERLIN radar system, made by Florida-based DeTect, scans the skies for up to 4 miles and uses algorithms that can spot flocks and even individual birds and bats.
+The best use of radar might be prevention, helping us avoid building wind turbines in places where birds and bats tend to congregate, but it can also help existing wind farms make life-saving adjustments.
+In Texas, some coastal wind farms have used radar for years to protect migrating birds.
+And there are products available like the MERLIN avian radar system, made by Florida-based DeTect, which scans the skies for 3 to 8 miles around wind-energy sites, both for "pre-construction mortality risk projections and for operational mitigation."

 For especially endangered species like California condors, GPS can provide an extra level of protection.
 Although it wouldn't work for most species, about 230 California condors are outfitted with GPS transmitters that allow nearby wind farms to keep track of their whereabouts.